julmol86/internship_project/README.md

 # Work log

-Slides in Finnish could be found in Working_dairy folder
+Slides in Finnish could be found in Working_diary folder

 ## Version 0.1.0 / 1.1.2021 - 6.12.2021